 Where is the Best Area to Stay in Bali for Couples?

 Bali is no doubt a romantic destination.
 Sanur is a great place to stay in Bali due to it’s quiet nature.
 It is home to many honeymoon villas, such as the Sudamala Suites & Villas.

 Uluwatu is a large and gorgeous peninsula in Bali.
 It is perfect for couples, boasting some of the best beaches in Bali.
 Curl up in the sand in Uluwatu and watch the sunset with your significant other.

-Where to Stay in Bali on a Budget
+Where is the Best Place to Stay in Bali on a Budget

 Not everyone can afford the luxurious vacation that Bali is often recognized for.
 Sometimes it is even more enjoyable to visit a country on a small budget to get a feel for what the locals truly live like.

 Renting a kost in Bali is probably your cheapest option!
 A kost is similar to an Air BNB in that you rent a single room or stay with a family.
 Air BNB is also a very cheap option, starting at about $12 a night.
 You can find a bed in a hostel for even less than this, but expect to share a room.